 SEMPATAP THERMAL SOLID WALL INSULATION

-SEMPATAP THERMAL is as simple as wallpaper to apply with hardly any mess and can be decorated with virtually any finish – emulsion, wallpaper – it can even be tiled.
-SEMPATAP THERMAL can be redecorated with no problem and has a life expectancy of 30 years.
+Sempatap Thermal is as simple as wallpaper to apply with hardly any mess and can be decorated with virtually any finish – emulsion, wallpaper – it can even be tiled.
+Sempatap Thermal lining paper can be redecorated with no problem and has a life expectancy of 30 years.
 It can be easily applied on a DIY basis and there is an application DVD available for all homeowners living in hard to heat homes wishing to undertake DIY insulation.

-The energy savings using SEMPATAP THERMAL are dramatic providing warmer living conditions within the home, helping to lower heating bills and reducing heat loss through cold walls.
-SEMPATAP THERMAL can be used to insulate cold walls and can also be applied to ceilings, it can be installed in any type of solid wall home including solid brick, solid stone, concrete and homes with mansard roofs, dormer ceilings and park homes.
+The energy savings using Sempatap Thermal are dramatic providing warmer living conditions within the home, helping to lower heating bills and reducing heat loss through cold walls.
+Sempatap Thermal lining paper can be used to insulate cold walls and can also be applied to ceilings, it can be installed in any type of solid wall home including solid brick, solid stone, concrete and homes with mansard roofs, dormer ceilings and park homes.

-SEMPATAP THERMAL is the easy to use, economical solution for reducing heat loss and lowering CO2 emissions in solid wall homes.
+Sempatap Thermal is an easy to use, economical solution for reducing heat loss and lowering CO2 emissions in solid wall homes.
 It makes the property more energy efficient and immediately provides a warmer and more comfortable environment whilst helping to protect against climate change.

 BENEFITS OF SEMPATAP THERMAL